maravtdm/plex-update/README.md

 Bash script for updating Plex Media Server under FreeBSD (because it's not possible from the WebUI)

 Prerequisite :
 - wget
 - w3m
 - doas

+Add the line to /usr/local/etc/doas.conf
+__permit nopass :GROUP__
+where GROUP is your primary group

 In case of trouble, and you want to rollback:
 - just remove the **/usr/local/share/plexmediaserver** directory